International Dance Festival in Rovinj, Croatia!

 Let’s start with finances since this is a very important issue to cover before traveling.

-What are your dance festival goals?
+What are your festival goals?
 What type of dance experience do you wish to have?
+Do you wish to see amazing choreography or participate in artistic lessons and programming?

 For example, if you are looking for a more intimate small kizomba dance festival, then the Japan Kizomba Festival in Tokyo, Japan would be a good fit for you.

-On the other hand, if you were looking for a massive international dance festival, you may want to consider the Croatian Summer Sensual Days Festival which will include international artists and dancers from around the world.
+On the other hand, if you are looking for a massive festival, you may want to consider the LA Bachata Festival or the Croatian Summer Salsa Festival, which has many professional dancers from around the world.

 Small festivals allow you the opportunity to get to know the other dancers and have more interaction with dance artists.
-You will also have a much better chance of dancing with your favorite artist at these festivals.
+You will also have more accessibility to dance with your favorite artist at these festivals.

 Midsize festivals fall in between with a good number of artists and instructors but without the crazy lines, you often find at large festivals.
 Additionally, you will find many more workshops at these festivals.

-Another helpful tool in choosing your first international dance festival is YouTube.
+Another helpful tool in choosing your first festival is YouTube.
 Here you can check out previous videos from previous festivals.

-You can also research your first International Dance Festival by reading reviews from previous dance festivals.
-You can read a recent blog post here that included a short review for the first-ever Korean Kizomba Festival held in Seoul, South Korea.
+You can also research festivals by reading reviews from previous festivals.
+You can read a recent blog post here that included a short review of the first-ever Korean Kizomba Festival held in Seoul, South Korea.

 ProTip: